-Several nations are developing 140mm tank guns but it is debatable as to how useful these will be for likely conflicts in the near future.
+Several nations are developing 130mm and140mm tank guns, but it is debatable as to how useful these will be for likely conflicts in the near future.
 The weight of the rounds makes an automated loading system mandatory, and the increased size of the rounds further reduces the number of rounds that can be carried by a tank.
-For these reasons, I suspect that the 120mm and 125mm guns will continue to be used by current and future tank designs, although some of the latter will doubtless have the capability to be re-armed with 140mm weapons should be need arise.
+For these reasons, I suspect that the 120mm and 125mm guns will continue to be used by current and future tank designs, although some of the latter will doubtless have the capability to be re-armed with 130mm or 140mm weapons should be need arise.
 At least one prototype 140mm offers the option of being rebarreled and rechambered to use 120mm ammo.
 A good argument can be made that tanks should revert to 105mm weapons, allowing a greater number and wider variety of rounds to be carried.
 Such a move would also simplify logistics since the 105mm continues to be used on various light tanks and tank destroyers.
 If longer range or greater destructive ability than can be offered by the 105mm is needed, ATGWs can be used.
 Rifled weapons such as the 105mm L7/M68 and 120mm L30 do have a greater potential for the use of a wider variety of ammunition types than smooth-bore weapons.
 A revision to 105mm is unlikely, however; tankers like big guns!

 Several models of Cannon Launched Guided Projectiles (CLGP) for tank guns are now available.
 These are essentially guided missiles that can be fired from a gun barrel, and offer the gunner greater range and higher hit probability.
 While the use of such rounds is likely to continue, it is also possible that we will see tanks with guided missiles mounted in pods on the turret or hull.
 This practice would allow the tank to use missiles with a warhead calibre greater than that of its main gun.
 It would also make it easier to change or upgrade missile systems.
 Some proposed high-velocity missile systems have a time of flight that makes them comparable to conventional tank rounds and some such designs offer the option of “kinetic energy (KE)” kills rather than the use of HEAT warheads that can be affected by ERA.
 Potentially, tanks may also mount surface to air or dual-purpose missiles.